 § 10 Other investment instruments.

-Unless specified otherwise in the SIC, the Company may invest up to 10 percent of the value of a UCITS fund in other investment instruments pursuant to Section 198 KAGB on behalf of the UCITS Fund; this limit includes investments in companies that are not admitted for trading on a stock exchange nor admitted to another regulated market or included in such market.
+Unless specified otherwise in the SIC, the Company may invest up to 10 percent of the value of the UCITS Fund in other investment instruments pursuant to Section 198 KAGB on behalf of the UCITS Fund.